 Possession of a valid Hazardous Materials Operations certificate.

-Possession of ICS 300 certificate.
+Possession of ICS 300 and 400 certificates (preferred).

 WORKING CONDITIONS